Spotted Salamander

 Scientific Name: Ambystoma maculatum

-Status: Can be locally abundant where appropriate and intact forest habitat is available, but suffer fast declines or extirpations when woodlands cleared or disturbed.
-MDNR Wildlife Action Plan Status: Species of Greatest Conservation Need
+Status: Can be locally abundant where appropriate intact forest habitat is available but suffer fast declines or extirpations when woodlands are cleared or disturbed.

 Habitat:

 Moist deciduous or mixed woodlands with closed canopies are preferred.
-Usually avoid swampy forests where flooding occurs, and uncommon or absent in recently disturbed forests (especially those fragmented by human activities).
-Habitat must contain or be near temporary or semi-permanent ponds.
+Usually avoid swampy forests where flooding occurs, uncommon or absent in recently disturbed forests especially those that are fragmented by human activities like logging, grazing or burning.
+Habitats must contain or be near temporary or semi-permanent ponds.

 Adult Coloration:

-Black, dark gray, or dark brown above, with two rows of large, rounded yellow spots running from back of head onto tail.
-Spots also may appear on legs and snout.
-Sometimes spots on head are bright orange.
-Occasionally spots may be white or tan, and rarely no spots are present.
-Sides are generally unspotted and these and belly are gray or purplish.
+Black, dark grey, or dark brown from above with two irregular rows of rounded yellow spots from the head down onto the tail.
+Spots may appear on the legs or snout.
+Sometimes spots on the head are bright orange.
+Occasionally spots may appear white or tan and, rarely, no spots are presents.
+Sides and belly are generally unspotted and are grey or purplish in color.

 Adult Characteristics:

-Stout salamanders with broad heads and round snouts.
-Males usually have slimmer bodies and a swollen vent during breeding season.
+Stout salamanders with broad heads and rounded snouts.
+11-13 costal grooves (grooves between rib-like ridges that run down the sides of the body).
+Males are usually slimmer bodied than females and have a swollen vent during breeding season.

 Juvenile Characteristics:

-Metamorphs are usually dark gray or brown with greenish yellow flecks or patches and dull yellow to tan bellies.
-Spots appear by the time young salamanders are around 2.4” long.
+Metamorphs are typically dark grey or brown with greenish-yellow flecks or patches with dull yellow to tan bellies.
+Spots appear around the time the salamander reaches 2.4” long

 Larvae Characteristics:

-Older larvae (>1.5”) usually greenish gray to brown above with small yellow spots along sides.
-Tail fins usually grayish with light yellow mottling.
+Older larvae (those that are greater than 1.5” in size) are usually greenish gray to brown from above with small, yellow spots along the sides.
+Tail fins are usually greyish with light yellow mottling.

 Species Confused With:

-Tiger Salamanders are larger and have irregularly shaped splots or blotches that extend to sides and belly.
-Newly transformed Blue-Spotted Salamanders may exhibit yellow spots, but these are restricted to the sides and belly, while Spotted Salamanders usually lack spots in these areas.
+Tiger Salamanders are larger and have irregularly shaped spots or blotches that extend onto the sides and belly.
+Newly transformed Blue-spotted Salamanders may exhibit yellow spots, but these are restricted to the sides and belly compared to the Spotted Salamanders which usually lack spots in these areas.

 References: